 - Muscle aches

-The crack withdrawal timeline is often dictated by the levels of cocaine present in a user’s system.
-These concentration levels play a deciding factor in the onset of crack withdrawal, severity, and duration of symptoms.
+The crack withdrawal timeline is often dictated by the levels of crack present in a user’s system.
+These concentration levels play a deciding factor in the onset of crack withdrawal, severity, and duration of crack withdrawal symptoms.

 Cocaine half-life refers to the length of time it takes for half of the drug and its metabolites to be eliminated from a user’s system.
 Cocaine has about a six-hour half-life, while its metabolites fall somewhere around the 12-hour mark.

 This means that normally, withdrawal symptoms will begin anywhere from six to 12 hours after the last use.

 Below is an outline of the typical overall timeline, along with noting when the most protracted withdrawal symptoms occur.